DynProto: Dynamic Prototype Evolution for Out-of-Distribution Detection: Experiments

 \textbf{Impact of Cache Initialization.} Before testing begins, we initialize the cache for each class as empty.
 Following OODD~\cite{oodd}, we further explore several alternative cache initialization strategies and analyze their effects on the final performance: (1) C-Out: randomly crop ID training samples and initialize the cache using cropped views with lower OOD scores; (2) T-Out: randomly fill the cache with OOD samples whose categories differ from the real OOD types; (3) D-Out: initialize the cache using a subset of real OOD samples.
 For each cache initialization strategy, we pre-store the features of 800 samples into the cache before evaluation.
 As shown in Table~\ref{tab:initialized}, the C-Out strategy yields the worst performance.
 This is because, during the cropping process, some ID-related information is inevitably stored in the cache, leading to cache contamination.
 The T-Out strategy achieves the best results, as initializing the cache with real OOD samples effectively mitigates the transient instability during the cold-start phase.
 However, in practical testing scenarios, it is often infeasible to obtain real OOD samples in advance, making this initialization strategy unrealistic.
 The performance of D-Out is comparable to that of initializing the cache as empty.
 Therefore, from a cost-efficiency perspective, we initialize all caches as empty.

 \textbf{Impact of Cluster Strategies.} In DynProto, the Fine-grained OOD Pattern Refinement module applies BIRCH to cluster the samples in each cache into refined OOD prototypes.
 We also evaluate K-means, VB-GMM, and a simple alternative that aggregates all samples in the same cache as a single prototype (AP).
-As shown in Table~\ref{tab:cluster}, VB-GMM yields the best performance but is the slowest.
+As shown in Table~\ref{tab:cluster}, VB-GMM yields the best performance but is about twice as slow as BIRCH.
 K-means requires manually specifying the number of clusters, and AP ignores intra-cache variation.
 Balancing effectiveness and efficiency, we adopt BIRCH as our refinement strategy.